Alzheimer's Disease Basics

 What Are the Symptoms of Alzheimer's Disease?

-Most patients' symptoms of Alzheimer's disease progress slowly over a number of years.
+In most people with Alzheimer's, the disease progresses slowly, usually over a number of years.
 Symptoms may not be noticed early on.
 Sometimes, it is only when family members look back that they realize when the changes started to occur.

 Common symptoms of Alzheimer's disease include: